andli/pymkm/README.md

 This function selects a wantslist and dumps price data for all products in that list to a .csv file.

-This function has command line support, see `python pymkm.py --help` for more info.

 _NOTE: This does not work for metaproducts, only for products._

+## CLI

+Some functions have command line support, see `python pymkm.py --help` for more info.

+#### Example 1

+`python pymkm.py --update_stock --partial 500 --cache True`

+_This updates the stock, 500 articles each time, using the local cache of the stock if available._

+#### Example 2

+`python pymkm.py --price_check_wantslist fancycards --cache True`

+_This dumps price data for all the cards in the wantslist "fancycards" to a .csv file, using the local cache of the wantslists if available._

 ## ⚙️ Config parameters